 Never burn laminated woods like plywood (or particle board), pressure treated woods or anything painted or chemically treated or glued.
 You can use untreated pallets and construction lumber scrap for kindling to get your firewood going.
 If you aren’t sure if the wood has been treated chemically: “when in doubt, throw it out.”
 You don’t want these toxins in the air or in your food.

-Charcoal shouldn’t be used in your home pizza oven.
-One reason not to use charcoal is because it produces more carbon monoxide than firewood.
-Since carbon monoxide is undetectable without equipment it is a safety issue.
+Charcoal should not be used in your home pizza oven.
+One reason not to use charcoal is that it produces more carbon monoxide than firewood.
+Since carbon monoxide is undetectable without special equipment, it is a safety issue.
 Also, despite charcoal burning hotter than firewood, it doesn’t transfer that heat as efficiently inside the oven.
-Brick ovens get heat in three ways, flame refraction off the dome, thermal equilibrium and hot coal transfer.
+Brick ovens get heat in three ways, flame refraction off the dome, thermal equilibrium, and hot coal transfer.
 Because charcoal doesn’t produce a direct flame, you lose one of the sources of heat in a brick oven.
 Using charcoal in your Forno Bravo oven can void the warranty and present safety risks.

-Avoid resinous woods with high sap or oil contents like red pine.
-This type of firewood will leave excessive soot coating the pizza oven and chimney flue with creosote.
+Avoid resinous woods with high sap or oil contents, like red pine.
+This type of firewood will leave excessive soot, coating the pizza oven and chimney flue with creosote.
 You can burn it off with a hotter / clean burning firewood like oak.
-While you can handle most routine oven cleaning, it’s a good idea to hire a certified chimney sweep at least once or twice yearly (more often depending on frequency of use).
-Some woods that fit into the sappy or oily category are most pine, fir, eucalyptus, white birch and cedar.
+While you can handle most routine oven cleaning, it’s a good idea to hire a certified chimney sweep at least once or twice yearly (more often depending on the frequency of use).
+Some woods that fit into the sappy or oily category are pine, fir, eucalyptus, white birch, and cedar.
 However, if you decide to use some oily woods for flavor remove the resinous bark to reduce moisture and sap content.

 Moisture levels in firewood are critical

 Wet or damp wood will burn poorly and also produce a lot of smoke.
 If your wood is green, it is most likely uncured, will burn poorly and produce a lot of smoke.
-This will cause soot and creosote build up and not burn very hot.
+This will cause soot and creosote build up, and it will not burn very hot.

 If you have sufficient storage room, try to purchase wood a cord at a time.
 A cord is a stack of wood four feet wide, four feet high and eight feet long (4’x4’x8’).
 Be careful, as many people have been ripped off by un-reputable foresters looking to make a quick buck.
 For a quick summary of what a cord of wood is, click here.
-For a more detailed explanation, click here.
+For a more detailed explanation on measuring a cord and how to stack wood, click here.

 Storing and managing firewood

-As always, another great resource is the Forno Bravo community Forum, with over 26,000 users worldwide with brick ovens, why not ask someone who has already done the research in your area?
+As always, another great resource is the Forno Bravo community Forum, with over 26,000 users worldwide with brick ovens, if you are looking for a great local wood source, why not ask someone who has already done the research in your area?